• Skip to primary navigation

 Here’s what may factor into your surprise costs:

-• Emergency vet visit: While we hope you’ll never need to visit an emergency vet, if you do, the cost can range from $200 to $1,250.
+• Emergency vet visit: While we hope you’ll never need to visit an emergency vet, if you do, the cost typically ranges from $260 to $1,625.
 This includes services like emergency surgeries, x-rays, imaging, and overnight care.

 • Cat boarding or sitting: Don’t forget to factor cat care costs when you go on a trip!
 Cat care can cost as little as $20 for a drop in visit or up to $70 per night for an overnight cat sitter in your home.

 • Professional grooming: A typical cat grooming appointment costs up to $155, or $620 per year.
-If you have a long-haired cat or breed with a coat that requires regular maintenance, grooming is important to budget for four grooming sessions a year.
+If you have a long-haired cat or breed with a coat that requires regular maintenance, consider budgeting for four grooming sessions a year.

 • Litter disposal system: A litter disposal system such as a Litter Genie (which is like a diaper pail, but for cat litter) are a level up from the traditional litter box, but many pet parents appreciate the convenience, and they are relatively inexpensive to purchase at about $30 to $40.